 Emily Strasser is a writer based in Minneapolis, Minnesota.
 She received her MFA in nonfiction from the University of Minnesota.
-Her work has appeared in Catapult, Ploughshares, Guernica, Colorado Review, The New York Times, The Bulletin of Atomic Scientists, and Tricycle, among others.
+Her work has appeared in Catapult, Ploughshares, Guernica, Colorado Review, The New York Times, The Bulletin of Atomic Scientists, and Tricycle, among others, and she was the presenter of the BBC podcast “The Bomb.”
 Her essays have been named notable in Best American Essays 2016 and 2017 and nominated for a Pushcart Prize.
 She was a winner of the 2015 Ploughshares Emerging Writer’s Contest, a 2016 AWP Intro Award, a 2016 Minnesota State Arts Board Artist’s Initiative Grant, and the 2016 W.K.
 Rose Fellowship from Vassar College.
 She served as a 2018-19 Olive B. O’Connor Fellow in Creative Writing at Colgate University and a 2019 McKnight Writing Fellow.
 She is working on a book about the intersection of family and national secrets in the nuclear city of Oak Ridge, Tennessee.